-Frankly speaking, I had Part 2 in mind (had half way drafted the content) but over time, the passion for one subject fades away and another subject grabbed my attention.
+Frankly speaking, I had Part 2 in mind (had halfway drafted the content) but over time, the passion for one subject fades away and another subject grabbed my attention.

 Read these first:-

 The mechanic went back into the shop, brought back a bottle of super-glue and simply glued the sliced piece of the sidewall back into the tire.
 Feeling unconvinced, I went back to the shop where I first changed the tires a year ago.
-Unfortunately there were too many cars at the tire shop and the mechanics were busy.
-I managed to convince one of the them to check the tires.
+Unfortunately, there were too many cars at the tire shop and the mechanics were busy.
+I managed to convince one of them to check the tires.
 He came over and very lazily said it was nothing to worry as well.

 But deep down, I was not happy or feeling safe, driving around with a sliced sidewall.
 As far I can remember, I never had damaged sidewalls before this and this was the first time I encountered this.
-It was time to do some goggling on the net and find out from the experts out there if I am feeling worried for nothing.
+It was time to do some googling on the net and find out from the experts out there if I am feeling worried for nothing.
 Unfortunately for me, it looked like I had a very unique situation and generally most experts do not suggest driving around with a damaged sidewall (mine was not damaged but sliced).

 A few days had passed and for a moment I had forgotten that I was driving around with a sliced + patched up sidewall but that notion of not feeling safe kept bugging me, more so when I have my kids in the car.
 And one day, somewhere in a motoring forum, I finally read what I was looking for – someone had commented that no amount of money saved can come close to the safety of the people in the car.

 That caused my mind to be made up but I had to wait for few more days as most of the shops were closed for CNY.
 But once the shops were opened, I headed to the nearest shop and talked to the owner.
-He too said that the tire were still driveable but the point is, the sidewall strength is compromised.
-So one need to be very careful when driving.
-I pondered on his statement – I do drive fast in the morning and I am the one who send my youngest to school in the morning.
+He too said that the tire was still driveable but the point is, the sidewall strength is compromised.
+So one needs to be very careful when driving.
+I pondered on his statement – I do drive fast in the morning and I am the one who sends my youngest to school in the morning.
 I could not imagine the carnage if the tire decides to blow out.

-I decided to change the tires and considering the old tires were still new, the owner decided to give good discount for my new tires.
+I decided to change the tires and considering the old tires were still new, the owner decided to give a good discount for my new tires.
 But lesson well learned and I have now become more careful and patience when I am driving – another sidewall damage is the last thing I want.

 It was not the only problem I had with the car and interestingly I only discovered this second problem by chance.
 My wife wanted me to check her car engine bay and to check the water level.
 Since I was doing that, I decided to check my car as well.

 When I opened the engine bay, I noticed that black oil splashed all over the place.
-I have seen this before – the engine gasket worn out and the engine oil was leaking.
+I have seen this before – the engine gasket is worn out and the engine oil was leaking.
 I had the same problem once with my old car.
 That probably explains the loss of power when I am driving to work in the morning.

-I knew the mechanic from previous visits, so standing next to him whilst he worked on my car was not a problem and he was also explaining on what he was doing.
+I knew the mechanic from previous visits, so standing next to him whilst he worked on my car was not a problem and he was also explaining what he was doing.
 The engine oil was indeed leaking and it was time to replace the sealants and cleanup of the leaked oil.

 Another cost to the car so soon after I had changed the tires.
 It was another costly affair but once again, it was necessary.
 The service took almost 3 hours to complete (partly because they had to order some of the parts) and as I chatting away with the mechanic, he asked me if I had changed the timing belt.
 It was time to change based on the mileage but as I checked my car service records, I don’t see any indication of the manufacturer had changed the timing belt but I can guarantee that I have adhered to the service schedule to the dot.